Questions? Call0808 196 1942orMessage us

 You must be a minimum of 6 months post-delivery and finished breastfeeding, if applicable, prior to embarking on a donation cycle.

-Can I donate if I am breastfeeding?
+Can I donate eggs while breastfeeding?

 No, you must wait a minimum of 3 months after your last feed before donating.
 If you have recently given birth, you must wait a minimum of 6 months post-delivery.